 Have you ever wished that a resin artist could show you exactly how to apply ArtResin epoxy resin, step by step?

-Good news, friends!
-ArtResin's co-founder Rebecca Zak is here to show us how to get the perfect ArtResin pour, in 7 quick and easy steps!
+I'm Rebecca Zak, ArtResin's co-founder, and I'm here to show you how to get the perfect pour, in 7 quick and easy steps.

 Welcome to our brand new series, ArtResin 101 - it's the ultimate guide on how to use ArtResin!
 It's kind of like, "ArtResin for dummies" except that doesn't sound very nice, so we'll just say "ArtResin for intelligent people who are being brave and trying something new and unfamiliar".
 LOL!

-In this series Rebecca shares best practices, tips and tricks to help you get a flawless finish.
+In this series, I'll share the best practices, tips and tricks to help you get a flawless finish.